It’s logical, really:

-Is any internal commentary life-giving enough to deserve your attention?
+Is any internal commentary life-giving enough to deserve my attention?

 Is it real?

-Would you like to have a new thought?
-One you’ve never had before?
+Would I like to have a new thought?
+One I’ve never had before?

-The kind of thought that would get you closer to that one flavor of happiness that keeps eluding you?
+The kind of thought that would get you closer to that one flavor of happiness that keeps eluding me?

-You haven’t had that thought yet, right? …Or you would be there already.
+I haven’t had that thought yet… or I would be there already.
+Right?

 New thoughts have no room to put down roots in a crowded mind.
-And they won’t ever grow without the light of your attention, if your attention keeps growing all the usual thoughts.
+And they won’t ever grow without the light of our attention, if our attention keeps growing all the usual thoughts.
 All the “processing.”

-It’s a very scary thing to do, because it feels like releasing control, trusting, and saying and doing the things that you know more deeply than a set of data or pro-con lists.
+It’s a very scary thing to do, because it feels like releasing control and trusting.

 I was praised for the person I became.
 Responsible, adult, dutiful, quiet, independent, never weak and never a burden.
 Numb.